 - Collect past information about both parties of the incident, including convictions, DUIs, and traffic violations.

 While all of this information may not be required when filing a claim with your own insurance company, it can be handy if you want to pursue a lawsuit against the offending party’s insurance company.
 Your attorney will be able to, through his or her investigation, estimate how great your chances are and how much you may be eligible to receive.

-If you suffered injuries in a car accident that you suspect wasn’t your fault, our attorneys may be able to help.
+If you suffered injuries in an automobile wreck that you suspect wasn’t your fault, our attorneys may be able to help.
 With us, you do not need to worry about the extra, upfront financial burden of legal fees.
 We only charge you a fee if we win you a favorable settlement or award.
-Contact us today to sign up for one of our free, no-obligation consultations.
+Contact us today] to sign up for one of our free, no-obligation consultations.